coin-or/SHOT/docs/DebuggingSHOT.md

   `usedsettings.opt` that the solver/setting you intended is actually the one in effect.

+- `createSetting(name, "", description)` does **not** create a string
+  setting.
+A string literal is a `const char*`, and converting that to `bool` is a standard conversion while converting it to `std::string` is a user-defined one, so overload resolution picks the `bool` overload and silently creates a boolean setting.
+Reading it back with `getSetting<std::string>` then fails with "Setting ... not found", which reads like a missing `createSetting` call rather than a wrong one.
+Write `std::string()` for an empty default, as `Output.GAMS.AlternateSolutionsFile` does.

 ### Reproducing a bug found via the C++ test suite

 - If a failure was first found through `ModelTest`/the C++ `Problem` API